Theoretical Concepts and the Role of a Senior Appointment CPO1-CWO

 Command Team and Organizational Change

 CPO1/CWOs will, by virtue of their positions, routinely have the pulse of a unit.
 During periods of organizational change, it becomes even more critical for an SA CPO1/CWO to not only possess certain qualities, but to also employ these same skills.
-Leadership in the Canadian Forces – Leading the Institution mentions that in ensuring organizational effectiveness, institutional leaders are charged with overseeing system or theatre capabilities and performance and making major policy, system and organizational changes designed to ensure the institution’s continued strength, relevancy and viability.Footnote 3 In ensuring professional effectiveness, institutional leaders exert direct influence on professional standards, norms and values.
-They are responsible for creating and articulating vision as well as establishing the necessary strategies and sourcing the requisite resources to ensure its achievement.Footnote 4 The preceding extracts are significant, as they indirectly demonstrate the importance of the command and senior leadership team concepts while also touching on the distinct institutional role and responsibilities of a Senior Appointment CPO1/CWO.
+Leadership in the Canadian Forces – Leading the Institution mentions that in ensuring organizational effectiveness, institutional leaders are charged with overseeing system or theatre capabilities and performance and making major policy, system and organizational changes designed to ensure the institution’s continued strength, relevancy and viability.Note de bas de page 3 In ensuring professional effectiveness, institutional leaders exert direct influence on professional standards, norms and values.
+They are responsible for creating and articulating vision as well as establishing the necessary strategies and sourcing the requisite resources to ensure its achievement.Note de bas de page 4 The preceding extracts are significant, as they indirectly demonstrate the importance of the command and senior leadership team concepts while also touching on the distinct institutional role and responsibilities of a Senior Appointment CPO1/CWO.

 Defense Policy and CAF capabilities